mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - `skipTlsCheck`: If Grafana instance is configured to use TLS with self signed certificates set this parameter to `true` to skip TLS certificate check.

+- `loginCookieName`: The name of the login cookie used in Grafana's `auth` section.
+It should be set to the same value as the one set in `auth.login_cookie_name` in Grafana's config.
+Default is `grafana_session` which is the same default as Grafana.

 > [!IMPORTANT]
 > These config parameters are dependent on Grafana instance and cannot be changed without restarting Grafana instance.
 Hence, these config parameters